 The Orange County Department of Education will continue to work to promote school and community partnerships and professional development to address the mental health needs of students.
 The development of Local Control Accountability Plans gives greater attention to the mental health needs of students and the county office will assist districts as they strive to find ways to address the social emotional needs of their students and support the "whole child."
-This is one of OCDE's strategic initiatives articulated in its 2016 -2019 Strategic Plan.
-OCDE, which heads the California SUMS (Scale Up Multi-Tiered System of Support) initiative, continues to provide technical assistance to many Orange County School Districts in the areas of Academic, Behavioral, and Social and Emotional support.
-OCDE continues to share-out local resources through network meetings and listservs.
-The ACCESS program will continue to work with districts to identify and assist expelled students who have mental health needs and whose family needs resources to care for the whole child.
-To this end, ACCESS has several mental health clinicians.
-ACCESS will continue to provide more intensive counseling services by licensed mental health professionals who have been trained in Trauma Informed Care and Restorative Practice.
-In addition, ACCESS mental health clinicians are trained in Trauma Focused Therapy.
+This is one of OCDE's strategic initiatives articulated in its 2014 -2019 Strategic Plan.
+OCDE is also heading the California SUMS (Scale Up Multi-Tiered System of Support) initiative, providing technical assistance to many Orange County School Districts in the areas of Academic, Behavioral, and Social and Emotional support.
+OCDE continues to share-out local resources through network meetings and list serves.
+The ACCESS program will continue to work with districts to identify and assist expelled students who have mental health issues.
 The Orange County SELPAs, school districts and OCDE continue to assess any gaps resulting from changes in the funding structures to ensure the availability of appropriate mental health services for both general education and special education students expelled from school.